Skip to navigation Skip to main content Skip to footer

 • the cost of a new EPC (if applicable)

-• your legal fees
+• your solicitor's fees

 • our solicitor's fees (payable on the sale of your property as outlined in your initial lease)

-• The fees for answering your solicitor’s
+• the fees for answering your solicitor’s leasehold enquiries (LPE)

 The quickest and easiest way to find out if you have any restrictions on your lease is to check over all of the paperwork from when you bought your house.
 Any restrictions will have been documented in there.

+Some homes require buyers to have a local connection which can be work, family or living in the area.
 If you’re not sure if your home has any restrictions, get in touch with our HomesHub team who will explain everything to you in more detail.

 Plus Dane Housing

-2022 © Plus Dane Housing
+2026 © Plus Dane Housing